Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 </code></pre>

 <br>Next, we **create accessible elements** for the navigation bar and we **define the VoiceOver reading order** for the entire page thanks to its `accessibilityElements` array.

-<br>The entire page and the navigation bar are two different containers that lead to **hiding to VoiceOver the navigation bar native items** and to transfer them to the page view with the focus appropriate coordinates.
+The entire page and the navigation bar are two different containers that lead to **hiding to VoiceOver the navigation bar native items** and to transfer them to the page view with the focus appropriate coordinates.

-<pre><code class="objective-c">
+<pre><code class="objectivec">
 @interface NavigationBarReadingOrder() {
     UIBarButtonItem &#42; _a11yLeftBarButton;
     UIView &#42; _a11yBarTitle;